 No. Although pork belly is different from bacon, they cook in a similar way.
 The longer you cook pork belly, the tougher it becomes.
 Just like bacon, pork belly fat renders down, so it doesn't become more tender, just tougher.

-Fried Pork Belly Sliders
+Fried Pork Belly Sandwich

 - 1 lb pork belly

-- 8 slider rolls brioche preferred
+- 8 sandwich or slider rolls brioche preferred

 - ¼ cup brown sugar

 - 2 star anise